JuniorReisx/SIHS-IA-INVENTARIO/README.md

 ## Prompt

-Kaio's behavior is defined in `src/services/geminiService.js` (`SYSTEM_PROMPT`).
+Gil's behavior is defined in `src/services/geminiService.js` (`SYSTEM_PROMPT`).
 It responds in Portuguese, without Markdown, and does not make up municipal statistics.

 ---